BrandonXu6106/obsidianpublish/content/thoughts/communities.md

 _heuristic_ from Austin Wu

-A very [computational](computability.md) view of communities but is it possible to test for value alignment within a community like a [[Turing Test]]?
+A very [computational](computability.md) view of communities but is it possible to test for value alignment within a community like a [[Turing Test](Turing%20Test.md)?
 If the community feels and behaves like a person, then its [values](value%20setting.md) are aligned?

 How do we quantify this if vibes are unoptimizable?